ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   Salty spray fell from the sky.

   The most beautiful light bathed the coast
-  The morning light, soft yet bright.

-  It was by chance, on one such trip that as the sun rose, the tide slipped away revealing the most expansive bay.
+  The morning light, soft yet bright, and it was by chance, on one such trip that as the sun rose, the tide slipped away revealing the most expansive bay.

-  Beyond the pebbles I walked the bay, for the briefest time the bay was all mine.
+  Beyond the pebbles I walked the bay, captivated, the bay was all mine.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-